kusamanetwork/userguide/docs/bug.md

 # Bug Bounty
 We call on our community and all bug bounty hunters to help identify bugs in Kusama.

-If you discover a bug, we appreciate your cooperation in responsibly investigating and reporting it to sos@kusama.network.
+If you discover a bug, we appreciate your cooperation in responsibly investigating and reporting it to **sos@kusama.network**.
 Disclosure to any third parties disqualifies bug bounty eligibility.

-Contact: Please email your submission with all details to sos@kusama.network.

-Pseudonymous and anonymous submissions are welcome.

 ## Eligibility
 Generally speaking, any bug that poses a significant vulnerability, either to the soundness of protocols and protocol/implementation compliance to network security, to classical client security as well as security of cryptographic primitives, could be eligible for reward.
 Please note that it's entirely at our discretion to decide whether a bug is significant enough to be eligible for reward.